Since 2008 I have been photographing the Camel Fair Festival. So, after many edition i will share some information and tips.

 Pushkar is small village but well know and connected, however most of time you have to stop in Ajmer the most near city.
 From here, you can take a taxi or a local bus, and usually take like half an hour.
 There are connections via train from Delhi and Jaipur, at least 8 daily but just only two are fast.
 For me this is the best way to reach the location, however you can hire a taxi driver or take a bus.
 Also you can take a flight to Jaipur or Jodhpur and then from there can you reach Pushkar.

-Respect the Local
+Respect the Local when photographing in camel fair

 When you are shooting and traveling in India remember to respect their culture, religion and law.
 The locals are really friendly but they are really strictly about certain issues, like drugs and religion.
 So when you photography in Rajasthan stay away from problem and take information about it.
 Usually the most strictly places are the temple and the sacred site, where there is a dress code.
 For having more information on responsible travel photography check my other post.